5 Things Learned in Studying How Long It Takes To Manually Calculate A Timecard

 Punching

-We then tested the Green Machine in two waves.
+We tested the Green Machine in two waves.
 First, we had seven employees simulate one week of punches within approximately two hours.
-The second wave was four employees who punched over the course of one week for roughly the same in, out, and lunch breaks.
-We each got one timecard and would punch for the morning, punch out for lunch, punch back in after lunch, and then out for the day.
-One employee moved the hands on the clock ahead to various times after everyone punched in the first wave for each shift to simulate the one week and with various times, as that simulated the potential challenge of reading and converting different times.
-The second group of testers punched on separate days, letting the clock change time by itself.
+Next, we had four employees punch in over the course of one week for roughly the same in, out, and lunch breaks.
+We each got one timecard and would punch in as we arrived, punch out for lunch, punch back in after lunch, and then punch out for the day.
+One employee moved the hands on the clock ahead to various times after everyone punched in the first wave for each shift to simulate the one week duration, simulating the potential challenge of reading and converting different times.
+The second group of testers punched on separate days, letting the clock naturally keep time.

 The Noise

-We plugged it in, and it made a loud, obnoxious click on every minute.
-Employees in the area had shut doors to block it out.
+As we plugged the unit in, it made a loud, obnoxious click at every minute.
+Employees in the area elected to shut their doors to block out the noise.

 Changing the Time

-You can determine afternoon or PM hours by watching for an underscore under the punch time.
+You can determine afternoon (p.m.) hours by watching for an underscore under the punch time.

 Day of the Month

-We found the lever to change the date after we started punching as it wasn’t in the location that is on the sticker instructions.
-The only way to see the date that is set is by looking at a punch, there is no display.
+We found the lever to change the date after we started punching as it wasn’t in the location that is noted on the sticker instructions.
+The only way to see the date that is set is by looking at a punch; there is no display.

 Setting up Employees